Pranta07/react-learn-up/README.md

 # Learn Up

-This project Live Preview [Learn Up](https://github.com/facebook/create-react-app).
+This project Live Preview [Learn Up](https://react-learn-up.netlify.app/).

 ## About Project

-In the project directory, you can run:
+-   Find courses of your choice.

--   Find course of your choice.
+-   You can watch Demo Tutorials from this site.
--   You can watch Demo Torials from this site.
+-   About us page is also added